Soldiers of Salamis: Plot

 The novel is divided into three sections.
 The first and third section depict the historical investigation of a fictional Javier Cercas into the life of the falangist Rafael Sánchez Mazas.
 The second section is a biographical retelling of Mazas's life.

 In the first section of the novel, a fictionalized version of the author, also called Javier Cercas and a journalist, interviews the son of Mazas.
-During the interview Cercas is told the story of how Mazas's escapes from execution by the Republicans at the end of the Spanish Civil War with the help of a lone soldier.
+During the interview Cercas is told the story of how Mazas escapes from execution by the Republicans at the end of the Spanish Civil War with the help of a lone soldier.
 Encouraged by his eccentric girlfriend, a TV fortune teller, Javier begins investigating the incident.
 Early on, he writes a brief article in his newspaper based on the retelling by Mazas's son.
 In response to this Cercas becomes obsessed with finding the soldier who spared the life of Mazas.

 The second section of the novel takes place during the war itself (1936–1939).
 The nucleus of this section of the book is Rafael Sánchez Mazas's life.
 Cercas presents him as a writer and idealist of the Falange Española and close collaborator of José Antonio Primo de Rivera.
 The narrative in this section focuses on the particulars of his escape from execution at the end of the Spanish Civil War.
 When a group of prisoners is taken to the forest to be executed, Mazas is able to flee and hide in the bush.
 A Republican soldier finds him but decides to spare his life and when asked by another soldier if anyone is there he replies that no one is.
 Helped by several deserters, Mazas evades the retreating Republican forces and eventually returns to Nationalist custody where he became an important propagandist for Francoist Spain.

 In the third section in the novel, after having written the biography in the second section, the Cercas character is still curious about the story of Mazas's escape.
 Following a series of leads, Cercas comes in contact with an old man named Miralles.
 Miralles had fought for the Republicans in the civil war and later became a member of the French Foreign Legion responsible for heroic feats during the Second World War.
 Cercas discovers him sequestered in a retirement home in his old age.
 Cercas comes to believe that Miralles was the soldier who saved Mazas from execution.
 However, Miralles will neither confirm nor deny having been the soldier to save Mazas.
 The fictional Cercas ends the novel with a monologue questioning the historical explanation which he had investigated and the nature of heroes.